Terasawa Junsei: Biography

 Peace Pagoda with coordinates (London, England) built by Nipponzan Myōhōji in 1985.

-Rev. Terasawa-Sensei with Namu Myōhō Renge Kyō on his drum and in his famous hat with leader Inter Religious Federation World Peace Dr. Frank Kaufmann.
+Rev. Terasawa-Sensei with Frank Kaufmann.
 Jerusalem, 2003.

-Junsei Terasawa was born on September 15, 1950, into a poor family in the small town of Hakui, Ishikawa on Noto Peninsula, Japan.
-Junsei was the second son in the family.
+Junsei Terasawa was born on September 15, 1950, into a poor family in Hakui, Ishikawa.
+He is the second son in the family.

-In Hakui is an ancient mound, one of the oldest Shinto temples.
-It is here that the sacred practice of sumo wrestling was first conceived.
-There is a Christian church there too, a place that Junsei would often visit as a young man.

-Under the influence of the presence of local shrines, spiritual pacifist Leo Tolstoy and active nonviolent resistor Mahatma Gandhi, Terasawa, at 17 years went forth into homelessness to go to Tokyo and join a unique peacemaking Nipponzan Myōhōji activity, led by its founder teacher Nichidatsu Fujii.

-Under the guidance of Fujii, he organized and conducted many mass peacemaking actions.
-This included founding the Peace Pagodas in Milton Keynes and London, England.
-For the sake of Peace in Europe, shortly before the Berlin Wall Fall, he conducted a seven day prayer without food and water on the grave of Karl Marx, burned his finger phalanx and made a Peace March from Warsaw to the wall.
+Shortly before the Berlin Wall Fall, he conducted a seven day prayer without food and water on the grave of Karl Marx, burned his finger phalanx and made a Peace March from Warsaw to the wall.

-Terasawa participated in the annual sessions of the UN Commission on Human Rights in Geneva as a representative of the International Peace Bureau and is one of the advisors for the Inter Religious Federation for World Peace, headed by Dr Frank Kaufmann.

-As one of the leading activists of the nonviolent movement in Europe of the end of the Cold War, Terasawa-sensei suggested Ukrainian religious leaders make a joint application for peace and a non-violent society in Ukraine.
-On the day of commemoration for those killed on the Kyiv Maidan, he initiated yet another peace walk in Kyiv and cities of south-eastern Ukraine.
+Terasawa suggested Ukrainian religious leaders make a joint application for peace and a non-violent society in Ukraine.
+On the day of commemoration for those killed on the Kyiv Maidan, he initiated another peace walk in Kyiv and cities of south-eastern Ukraine.